Stock up on gluten-free vegan sandwiches while you can — the Maryland Food Co-op is set to close at the end of the spring semester.

 Workers noted that the Co-op’s non-competition clause prevents them from serving food too similar to fare in the food court, such as pizza and fries.

-“We get a decent amount of students, but it’s nothing compared to the student traffic that used to be coming through here,” said Skoglund, a sophomore environmental science and policy major.
+“We get a decent amount of students, but it’s nothing compared to the student traffic that used to be coming through here,” said Skoglund, a junior environmental science and policy major.
 “It used to be much more popular, much more known about, and you’d have lines out the door.”

 Co-op members recently formed Solidarity Co-op, an initiative to raise money to help pay the debt.
 Students and community members can join by paying $10 per month.
 In return, they receive special discounts, and eventually they’ll be able to buy bulk, sustainable groceries.
 Woods said about 30 students have already joined.